SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Klippel-Feil syndrome

-At least 10 mutations in the GDF6 gene have been found to cause Klippel-Feil syndrome, a condition characterized by the abnormal joining (fusion) of two or more spinal bones in the neck (cervical vertebrae) and a variety of other features affecting many parts of the body.
-Most GDF6 gene mutations that cause Klippel-Feil syndrome replace single protein building blocks (amino acids) in the GDF6 protein.
-These mutations likely lead to a reduction in functional protein.
-Although the GDF6 protein is involved in bone growth and the formation of vertebrae, it is unclear how a shortage of this protein leads to incomplete separation of the cervical vertebrae in people with Klippel-Feil syndrome.
+Variants (also called mutations) in the GDF6 gene have been found to cause Klippel-Feil syndrome, a condition that is characterized by the abnormal joining (fusion) of two or more spinal bones in the neck (cervical vertebrae) and a variety of other features that affect many parts of the body.
+Most of the GDF6 gene variants that cause Klippel-Feil syndrome result in the substitution of one protein building block (amino acid) for another in the GDF6 protein.
+This reduces the amount of normal GDF6 protein in cells.
+Although the GDF6 protein is involved in bone growth and the formation of vertebrae, it is unclear exactly how a shortage of this protein leads to the incomplete separation and fusion of the cervical vertebrae seen in people with Klippel-Feil syndrome.

 More About This Health Condition